Nikeshbajaj/Linear_Feedback_Shift_Register/docs/README.rst

 *counter_start_zero=True* can be seen as dealyed response by one bit.

-Example 7.1: Visualize the process with 3-bit LFSR, each step, with default *counter_start_zero = True*
+Example 7.1: Visualize, 3-bit LFSR at each step, with default *counter_start_zero = True*
 ----------

 ::